ED set to squeeze Zakir Naik of crores of rupees

 Ready to return to India if not arrested till conviction: Zakir Naik

-Naik is facing the heat from various agencies including the National Investigation Agency for his alleged role in inciting Muslim youth to take up terrorism.
+Naik is facing the heat from various agencies including the National Investigation Agency (NIA) for his alleged role in inciting Muslim youth to take up terrorism.
 Naik's name has cropped up several times since the Dhaka attack and those involved had said that it was his speeches that inspired them to take to terror.

 Recently Nashidul Hamzafar, a 26 year old management student from Kerala's Wayanad was arrested by the NIA after he became one of the first ISIS recruits to be deported from Afghanistan.